4265 San Felipe # 1000

 Do I Need an Attorney for My Case?

-Although you are not required to work with a train accident lawyer for your case, it is extremely difficult to challenge railroad companies.
-The railroad company involved in the East Palestine crash, Norfolk Southern, will have teams of lawyers on their side.
 At Reich & Binstock, we have considerable experience litigating against big companies and industry leaders.
 The toxic fumes and hazardous chemicals spilled from the train have the potential to affect thousands.
 The toxic torts attorneys with our firm are here to fight for the rights of those affected by this disaster.

-Contact Reich & Binstock Today
+Contact Reich & Binstock for Your East Palestine Train Derailment Lawsuit

 If you were negatively affected by the Norfolk Southern train disaster, we strongly recommend seeking help from an attorney as soon as possible.
 Train derailments already require specific experience to handle.
 Derailments involving harmful chemicals require even more niche experience.
 Our attorneys have handled both toxic exposure cases and train accidents.
 We have what it takes to fight for your right to full and fair compensation.
 To schedule your free consultation with us, please call our office at 713-622-7271 today.